How to start an eCommerce business

 Man fulfilling online orders

-If you’ve ever considered starting an online store, now may be a good time to begin.
-When set up correctly, you’ll be able to sell products around the clock, without having to worry about rent, capacity restrictions, or any of the other concerns that occupy the thoughts of so many brick-and-mortar merchants.
+You may not have a ribbon to cut, but launch day for your eCommerce business is just as momentous an occasion as it is for brick-and-mortar shops.
+Setting up an online store correctly means you’ll be able to sell products around the clock, without having to worry about rent, capacity restrictions, or any of the other concerns that occupy the thoughts of so many brick-and-mortar merchants.

 1. Do some pre-business planning